socketstream/ss-console/README.md

 ### Connecting to a server

+Install the client globally with:

+    $ sudo npm install -g ss-client

 Once your server is listening out for incoming console connections, connect to it from the terminal by executing:

     $ ss-client